Easter-eggs/PBinCLI/README.rst

 .. code-block:: bash

-   alias pastei2p="echo 'paste the text to stdin' && pbincli send -s http://privatebin.i2p/ -x http://127.0.0.1:4444 -"
+   alias pastei2p="echo 'paste the text to stdin' && ee-paste send -s http://privatebin.i2p/ -x http://127.0.0.1:4444 -"

 Call it by running ``pastei2p`` in terminal.

 License
 =======

-This project is licensed under the MIT license, which can be found in the file `LICENSE <https://github.com/r4sas/PBinCLI/blob/master/LICENSE>`_ in the root of the project source code.
+This project is licensed under the MIT license, which can be found in the file `LICENSE <https://gitlab.easter-eggs.com/ee/ee-paste-cli/blob/master/LICENSE>`_ in the root of the project source code.